OutfinityResearch/axiologic.news/installation.md

 ### How it Works

-The workflow is defined in the file `.github/workflows/update-news.yml`.
-It performs the following steps:
+The workflow, once activated, will perform the following steps:

 1.  **Scheduled Trigger:** The workflow is scheduled to run every hour.
 2.  **Checkout:** It checks out the latest version of the repository.